MassVentures

 Grant in 2020

-MSW Power Corporation, founded in 2012 and based in Acton, Massachusetts, specializes in waste management solutions.
-The company develops innovative systems designed to convert various types of waste, including paper, wood, plastic, agricultural waste, and food, into electricity and heat through its BWEC GEM integrated system.
-Additionally, MSW Power offers the HydroPactor, which effectively reduces the weight of waste by extracting moisture, and a solid waste destruction system that utilizes mechanical and thermal processes to eliminate moisture from solid waste.
-The company's focus is on providing environmentally sustainable and economically viable solutions for energy and waste disposal needs.
+MSW Power Corporation specializes in manufacturing innovative waste management solutions.
+Founded in 2012 and headquartered in Acton, Massachusetts, the company offers a range of products designed to convert various types of waste, including paper, wood, plastic, agricultural waste, and food, into usable energy in the form of electricity and heat.
+Key products include the BWEC GEM, an integrated system for waste conversion, and HydroPactor, which reduces the weight of waste by removing moisture.
+Additionally, MSW Power features a solid waste destruction system that employs mechanical and thermal processes to eliminate moisture from solid waste.
+The company is committed to providing environmentally beneficial and economically viable solutions that address energy and environmental challenges.

 Transaera